Research

 ***Please do not cite the working papers without permission.***

 Abstract: Do rebel groups benefit from attempting to appeal to larger segments of society by mobilizing around more diverse grievances?
 Prior work has examined a variety of dimensions of grievance-based recruitment in civil wars but has tended to overlook the ways in which the breadth of recruitment appeals made by rebels matters.
-I argue that rebel organizations actually suffer from attempts to appeal to a diversity of grievances.
-Specifically, when rebel organizations represent a diversity of interests, a variety of bargaining issues are exacerbated, including credible commitment problems, information asymmetries, and issue indivisibilities, rendering conflicts more intractable.
-Using novel data on the diversity of grievance-based recruitment appeals employed by armed groups, I find support for my argument that conflicts are less likely to resolve when rebels mobilize around a greater number of grievances.
+I argue that rebel organizations suffer from attempts to appeal to a diversity of grievances.
+Specifically, when rebel organizations represent a diversity of interests, more veto players are introduced and credible commitment problems are exacerbated.
+These issues complicate the bargaining process, rendering conflicts more intractable.
+Using novel data on the diversity of grievance-based recruitment appeals employed by armed groups, I find that rebel groups that mobilize around a greater number of grievances fight in more protracted conflicts.

 3) Soules, Michael J. and Christopher Willis: "Rebel Recruitment Tactics and Repertoires of Violence."
 Under Review.
 Draft Available Here.